 Your insurance should clearly state food delivery insurance or carriage of goods for hire and reward under the limitations of use.

 We find many riders get insurance from the following providers, though of course you’re welcome to use any provider you like:

 Zego provide pay as you go food delivery insurance.
 This is integrated with the Deliveroo rider app so you only pay for the insurance while you’re logged in.
-You can sign up for Zego if you’re over 21 years old (or over 25 years old for cars).
+You can sign up for Zego if you’re over 21 years old.
 You can read more info at https://www.zego.com, or call them on 020 3308 9800.

 MCE provide annual food delivery insurance.
 You can read more at https://www.mceinsurance.com, or contact them on 019 3335 1361.

 When uploading your documents, the correct page that proves your food insurance is the certificate of insurance, or a cover letter for some companies.
 This page must contain a section stating the limitations as to use.

 Every rider with Deliveroo is protected with personal accident and income protection insurance, completely free.
 This provides cover for injuries and protects you against the financial costs in the unfortunate event of an accident.

 Cyclists are also covered by public liability insurance while working – and scooter and car riders are covered when they’re ‘off-vehicle’, for example, when walking to pick up and deliver orders.
 This protects you against claims made against you by other people, for their personal injury or property damage, as a result of an accident while riding.

 You can view more information about this insurance cover, including policy terms and conditions, and excess fee details here.